k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 ## Preparing for Packaging

-Once you added the relevant project's files into the extension, you shall update, or at least review, extension's metadata files.
+Once you have added the relevant project's files into the extension, you shall update, or at least review, extension's metadata files.
 These files are auto created during the extension creation with default initial content.

 The key files you should manage include: